Support from fathers, partners, co-parents, family and friends makes a difference and helps mothers achieve their breastfeeding goals.

 Working as a parenting team is important and will help you meet the goals you set for your child.

-When parents set breastfeeding goals, they are more likely to achieve them.
-Talk about how long your child will be exclusively breastfed (fed only breast milk) and how long your child will continue to be breastfed once solid foods have been introduces, at around six months.
+When co-parents set breastfeeding goals, they are more likely to achieve them.
+Talk about how long your child will be exclusively breastfeeding (fed only breast milk) and how long your child will continue to be breastfed once solid foods have been introduced, at around six months.

 Discuss what you will need to do in order to achieve these goals:

-What can parents, families and friends do to ensure mom has the time and energy to feed?
+What can both co-parents do to ensure mom has the time and energy to feed?

-- Make a plan as to where you will get support if challenged arise
+- Make a plan as to where you will get support if challenges arise

 - Discuss how you will get the household chores completed